nathan-nando/code-interview/README.md

     seems cliche, but its true.
     to better at something, must invest time. deep understand and solve many problem → faster to recognize new problem.
-    HackerRank and LeetCode for now is enough.
+    HackerRank and LeetCode for now are enough.

 Common Mistake